ERA Research Internships

 Projects

-• Host university: Leeds Beckett University
+• Host: Leeds Beckett University

-• Funding: This project has additional funding assigned to cover the cost of accommodation, travel and food.
+• Funding: This project has additional funding assigned to cover the cost of accommodation, travel, and food.

 Project 2.
 Neuropsychiatric symptoms in people with Parkinson’s disease: impact on quality of life.

-• Supervisor: Dr Lucia Ricciardi
+• Primary supervisor: Dr Lucia Ricciardi

 Project 3.
 Producing cancer therapeutic drugs in tobacco plants.

-• Supervisor: Dr Audrey Teh
+• Primary supervisor: Dr Audrey Teh

 • More information: You will work on expressing and producing immune checkpoint inhibitors from tobacco plants to create cost-effective and accessible cancer therapeutics.
 You will gain experience in PCR, gel electrophoresis, DNA transformation, plant molecular cloning, and flow cytometry.